-4.1 The administration of this By-law is assigned to the Licence Manager who shall generally perform all of the administrative functions conferred upon him or her by this By-law and without limitation may:
+4.1 The administration of this By-law is assigned to the Licence Manager who shall generally perform all of the administrative functions conferred upon them by this By-law and without limitation may:

-(a) receive and process all applications for all licenses and renewals of licences under this By-law;
+(a) receive and process all applications for all licences and renewals of licences under this By-law;

-(b) issue licenses in accordance with the provisions of this By-law;
+(b) issue licences in accordance with the provisions of this By-law;

 (c) impose terms and conditions on licences in accordance with this By-law; and,